IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 print(stop)
 ```

-A text "Stop.txt" also shows information coordinates for each stop:
+A text "stops.txt" also shows information coordinates for each stop:

 ![Image of Plot](images/stops_txt.PNG)